RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 After the quiz, the next section is a reminder about caring for yourself.

 - Mark each statement true or false:
-- Everyone with emotional needs should only be helped by licensed professionals.
+- Everyone's emotional needs should be met by professionals.| Listeners use active listening to help meet members' emotional needs.
-- 7 Cups imposes limitations on the support that listeners can provide.
+- 7 Cups imposes limitations on the support that listeners can provide.|7 Cups does not allow listeners to support anyone who is actively causing harm.
-- Listeners must understand that some people just make no sense at all.
+- Listeners must understand that some people just make no sense.| At 7 Cups we believe everyone makes sense in the context of their lives.
-- Listeners must be prepared to do anything for their members.
+- Listeners must be prepared to do anything for members.| Listeners must care for themselves and set personal boundaries.
-- Some people tend to confuse thoughts with actions.
+- Some people tend to confuse thoughts with actions.|This is known as thought-action fusion, and it is a common thinking problem.
+- 7 Cups' goal is to build a support system for everyone.|Our mission is exactly this.
 {:.quiz}

 # Self care